 Safe blasting requires four basic elements:

-and eventually costly legal action.
 Issues of Concern

 Generally the neighbors' areas of concern fall into three categories: